“I love the look of film. I like the grain, the light leaks, and the imperfections.”

 Styles that are not my own, inspire me.
 I’m not sure if I even have a style.
 I don’t really care enough about having a style to try and cultivate one.
 I just enjoy taking pictures and making short movies using film.

-Name 3 things you find most satisfying about your photography
+What three things do you find most satisfying about your photography?

 Three things I find most satisfying about my photography… I’d say the act of taking photos, making prints and giving prints to family and friends.
 Sharing prints is always fun.
 Everybody enjoys getting a print.